 What type of organisation is eligible for a ScotGrad placement?

-Currently all businesses in the Scottish Enterprise area are eligible to participate in the programme.
-However, if your organisation is based in the Highlands and Islands you must be account managed by Highlands and Islands Enterprise.
+Your organisation must be based in the Highlands and Islands and you must be an account managed or supported client by Highlands and Islands Enterprise.
 Please check with your local contact at Highlands and Islands Enterprise.

 What are the costs involved?

 We will advertise the agreed placement project through our channels for free, however any additional promotion would have to be at your own cost.
 You will have to cover the cost of the graduate’s or student’s salary, and any associated set up costs to enable your graduate/ student to undertake their project.
 Further information can be found on our eligibility page.
 Your organisation may be eligible to have part of their salary funded (see below).

 Can I receive funding support?